 What is the best time to visit Krakow?

-Is Krakow safe for tourists?
+Is Krakow a safe city?

 Last reviewed: June 2026.
 Travel information should be confirmed with official authorities before booking.